william81fr/cb-flexible-tip-menu/README.md

 - **lang**: the language of the admin panel
 - **nb_of_menu_items**: the number of configurable menu items from the admin panel
-- **enable_thank_tippers**: enable/disable the "Thank Tippers" module of the app in the admin panel (its options will or will not be present in the admin panel depending on this); true to enable, or false to disable

 ## Global settings in the admin panel